firstwire/Shopify-to-PrestaShop-Migration-Tool/README.md

 You can use this tool to convert your product, customer, and address data into CSV files that match PrestaShop's own official **Import module templates** — the same semicolon-delimited layouts you'd use under Back Office → All Shops → Import in PrestaShop — plus a brand-new categories file, since Shopify has no separate category export of its own.
 Order data is still converted too, but into a different, older format — see Step 5 below for why.

-Please see the detailed instructions at :
+Please see the detailed instructions at: **https://firstwireapp.com/blog/shopify-to-prestashop-migration-free-tool/**

 See the code and guide below.